Signed "G K" George Kimble, Upper Tract, Grant (now Pendleton) County, West Virginia

 Signed EPW Evan P Ward, Capon Bridge, Hampshire County, WV ca 1850

 Here is a nice Hampshire County rifle with an engraved acorn finial patchbox, engraved capbox, and maple stock.
-No restoration or replacements.
+Small strip of wood replaced near fore end cap.
 The rifled barrel is 40 inches long and about .45 cal.
-Nice condition.
+Nice condition with wonderful old surfaces.